aureliensimon/pong/README.md

 ### PvE

-By default, you are playing two players mode, if you want to play against an AI, set AI to 1 in myScene.h line 24.
+By default, you are playing against an AI, if you want to play multiplayer, set AI to 0 in myScene.h line 24.

 Control the difficulty with AI_level in myScene.h line 25, the more it is, the harder it will be.